oddbird/sliiides/content/css-next/css-cafe.md

     See the
     [CSSWG issue for single-axis containment](https://github.com/w3c/csswg-drafts/issues/1031)
   script: |
-    Most layouts work by containing the `width`, or the inline-dimension,
+    And usually we want to contain the `width`, or the inline-dimension,
-    and allowing the `height` to grow or shrink with the content.
+    and allow the `height` to grow or shrink with the content.
+    That's pretty standard web-layout best practice.
     So we're adding an option to make single-axis containment possible.